Dublin Comic Con FAQs/Policies

 Is there a Costume Contest at DCC?

-We will have multiple categories with the majority of entries only being accepted via pre registration with our online forms (with the exception being the childrens category).
+We will have multiple categories with the majority of entries only being accepted via pre registration with our online forms (with the exception being the childrens and tots category).
 You can sign up for your category using the links below

 We will have a limited numer of spots available for sign ups on the day via a sign up sheet located at our information desk, but please note, spaces are limited!.